 What is the issue?

-In April 2021, the Department for Business, Energy and Industrial Strategy (BEIS) released a policy statement setting out the need to introduce a legally binding target for the restoration of electricity supplies in the event of a total or partial shutdown of the National Electricity Transmission System (NETS) .
+In April 2021, the Department for Business, Energy and Industrial Strategy (BEIS1) released a policy statement setting out the need to introduce a legally binding target for the restoration of electricity supplies in the event of a total or partial shutdown of the National Electricity Transmission System (NETS) .

 This new policy is called the Electricity System Restoration Standard (ESRS).
 As a consequence of BEIS’s policy statement, Ofgem performed an initial consultation in April 2021 followed by a statutory consultation in July 2021 on licence amendments to facilitate the introduction of an ESRS, and to align the regulatory framework for procurement of restoration services with that of other balancing services.